MuneebAhmedQureshi/oaksystems-demo/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+No License has been included for now.

 ## 🆘 Troubleshooting